211iey/211iey/README.md

-## 🐸Seyun's github (●'◡'●)ﾉ ケロロ~!
+## 🐸 Seyun's github
+ﾉ(●'◡'●)ﾉ ケロロ~!

-I’m pursuing a Bachelor’s degree in LIS & Software at SKKU.
+- pursuing a Bachelor’s degree in LIS & Software at SKKU.<br>
-I'm interested in AI, especially in computer vision.
+- interested in AI, especially in computer vision.
 <!--
 **211iey/211iey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.